 7,659 In-State Tuition

 The traditional Bachelor of Science in Nursing program will enhance the student’s logical thinking by accumulating information from different disciplines and critically analyzing problems.
-The BSN graduates will be prepared to function as an entry-level healthcare professionals who can practice in an evolving healthcare setting.
-They will also be ready to provide quality healthcare services to individuals, families, significant others, communities, and societies, while incorporating research findings, pursue graduate education and utilize technology.
+The BSN graduates will be prepared to function as entry-level healthcare professionals who can practice in an evolving healthcare setting.
+They will be ready to provide quality healthcare services to individuals, families, significant others, communities, and societies, while incorporating research findings, pursuing graduate education and utilizing technology.
 Students pursuing the traditional Bachelor of Science in Nursing meet the course requirements through laboratory assignments, didactic courses and clinical rotations in various hospitals and medical centers.
 They will be assigned to clinical experiences during the evening, day or weekend hours.

-Students in the traditional BSN program at Lamar University can benefit from various scholarships for financial assistance.
+Students in the traditional BSN program at Lamar University benefit from various scholarships for financial assistance.
 More than $70,000 is awarded to students with nursing majors, and these financial aid programs come from different sources and requirements.
-It is important to take note that the admission process of the traditional BSN program is competitive and requires the students to meet the necessary qualifications of the university.
-Graduates of this program will gain not only a baccalaureate degree but also an eligibility to take the NCLEX-RN licensing exam.
+It is important to take note that the admission process of the traditional BSN program is competitive and requires applicants to meet the necessary qualifications of the university.
+Graduates of this program will gain not only a baccalaureate degree but also eligibility to take the NCLEX-RN licensing exam.
 Lamar University is among the universities in the country offering an affordable traditional BSN degree program.
 It is estimated that students will pay approximately $7,659 per year.

 Farmingdale State College